History of Rakhine: Le-Mro

 The Four Cities Era (818–1406 AD) refers to a historical period during which four cities—Pyu-sa (818–1103), First Parein (1103–1123), Second Parein (1123–1250), and Launggyet (1250–1406)—were successively established as capitals.
 This era is named after the governance centered around these four cities.
+The relocations were partly occasioned by the changing course of the river.
 During the First Parein period, the region came under the influence of Pagan (Bagan).

 Between 1406 and 1429, the area was briefly under the control of Ava.
 However, prior to that, Arakan's southern territories remained independent until about the 13th century.